Microdon mutabilis: Life cycle

-Mi. mutabilis has an egg stage, three larval instars, a pupal stage, then adult stage.
+Microdon mutabilis has an egg stage, three larval instars, a pupal stage, then adult stage.
 The female fly deposits batches of 3-6 eggs at host nests entrances (usually the nests of F. lemani, but other hosts have been recorded).
 It is at this stage where they are most vulnerable to rejection by the host colony.
 The slug-like larvae then hatch after 10-14 days and prey on ant larvae and pupae.
 The larval stage can last around 1-2 years, where the larvae undergo physiological and morphological changes as they complete their three instar stages.
 The larvae exhibit different growth rates and biennial larval duration as an adaptation to the myrmecophilous lifestyle, which is shared amongst other myrmecophilous insect groups.
 The larvae pupate for another 14 days before the adult emerges.
 Adults only live for less than a week.
 These flies tend to sedentary, and males have been known to take advantage of this lifestyle by waiting at the entrance of nests to mate with females before they’ve even finished sclerotizing.